-Owner Naina is known for her culinary skills and hosting acumen.
-Working with Liz Garza, Chef de Cuisine, Naina plans globally-inspired menus and creates gatherings and events to entertain guests.
+Owner Naina is known for her culinary skills and internationally inspired menu ideas.
+Working with Liz Garza, Chef de Cuisine, Naina plans inspired menus and creates gatherings and events to wow the guests.
+Every meal is a cause for celebration!

 A full breakfast is served every morning from 8:30 am to 9:30am in Julian’s Hall.
 Family-style dinners with Anand and Naina, to which all guests are invited at no extra charge (with a 2-night stay), are served on Mondays and Thursdays at 6 pm.
 There is an extra charge for dinner if you are staying just one night on a Monday.
 Dietary restrictions and allergies will be requested of you prior to arrival so the kitchen can be ready to ensure a great dining experience.